iarna/rtf-parser/README.md

 an element.
 As such, while this parser is still quite incomplete it is already useful

+RTF fragments are supported.  `\b hi there\b0` will generate a document with `hi there` flagged as bold text.

 The document returned is of the `RTFDocument` class, see below for details.

 ## RTF FEATURES SUPPORTED